seldonian-framework/Tutorials/examples/lie_detection.md

     </p>

     <p>
-    	In this tutorial, we show how to use the Seldonian Toolkit to train a fair logistic regression model for text-based lie detection based on different fairness definitions.
+    	In this example, we show how to use the Seldonian Toolkit to train a fair logistic regression model for text-based lie detection based on different fairness definitions.
 We use the dataset from the paper <a href="https://aclanthology.org/P17-2067/">"Liar, Liar Pants on Fire": A New Benchmark Dataset for Fake News Detection (Wang, ACL 2017)</a>, which contains around 12,800 political statements corresponding with a six-categories labels and 11 attributes of the speaker.
 Our goal is to train a binary classification model that makes a fair decision with respect to the party (Democrats and Republicans).
     </p>
 	</div>